 Individual retirement accounts (IRAs) are very popular investment vehicles created to aid Americans build wealth for their golden years.
-However, there are a few issues with these SIMPLE accounts and certain mistakes could lead to what’s known as the IRA trap for tax.
+However, there are a few issues with these SIMPLE accounts and some mistakes could lead to what’s known as the IRA trap for tax.
 This article will examine the IRA tax trap and the implications of it, and the strategies you can apply to avoid falling victim to it.

 Before discussing the IRA tax trap, you must comprehend IRAs.
 There are two primary types of IRAs: Traditional IRAs and Roth IRAs.

 Traditional IRAs: Traditional IRA contributions reduce your annual tax deduction.
 Traditional IRA withdrawals in retirement are taxed as regular income.

 Roth IRAs: Roth IRA (1) Contributions are made using tax-free dollars which means you do not receive an instant tax credit.
 However, when you withdraw money from the Roth IRA in retirement, your withdrawals will be tax-free if you meet certain criteria.

 The expression “IRA tax trap” refers to various scenarios in which an IRA owner might unknowingly face adverse tax consequences.
 These tax traps can arise from a variety of circumstances that include excess contributions as well as required minimum distributions (RMDs) (2), and changes between Traditional or Roth IRAs.
 Here’s an overview of these typical tax traps and how they could trap unsuspecting investors: